thomasturrell/flight-to-calendar/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.

 ---